-In Caravelas, the Conchas Airport does not have regular flights.
-The three nearest airports are Teixeira de Freitas, which is 90 km from Caravelas, Porto Seguro airport is 261 km from Caravelas and Vitória (ES) is about 400 km from Caravelas.
+The two closest airports are, respectively, Porto Seguro airport, which is 261 km from Caravelas and Vitória (ES), about 400 km from Caravelas.

-Flights to Porto Seguro and Vitoria, national and international depart from several Brazilian airports with more options of schedules and several airlines.
+National and international flights to Porto Seguro and Vitória depart from several Brazilian airports with several schedule options and different airlines.

 - Teixeira de Freitas > 82 Km

 - São Paulo > 1.350 Km